 Foreign nationals wanting to work must determine which type of residence permit is required.
 The process should begin outside Finland and in person – and can begin online through the Enter Finland Service.
 The main categories for employees are:

-- Employed Person (TTOL) – wanting to work with Finnish employer with a signed employment contract.
+- Employed Person (TTOL) – wanting to work with a Finnish employer with a signed employment contract.
 However, this Residence Permit is tied to Labor Market Testing (LMT) and opportunity is given to Finnish citizens, EU, and EEA nationals first before the employer can look to third-country employees.

 - Specialist – citizens should have special skills and higher qualifications with a signed contract worth around €3,000 (US$3,548) per month.

-- EU Blue Card – citizens from third countries who are highly qualified, with a degree looking for top line employment.
+- EU Blue Card – citizens from third countries who are highly qualified, with a degree looking for top-line employment.
 A signed contract is required.
 EU Card is valid for two years.
 Also, the annual salary should be more than the average gross salary by approximately 1.5 times. https://ec.europa.eu/immigration/blue-card/finland_en

 Other categories include Entrepreneur, Start-up, Research, Intra-corporate transfer and more.
 For application forms and further details regarding the appropriate residence permit: https://migri.fi/en/working-in-finland/applications